Retirement Planning Advice Disclosure

 As described above, for PRP goals, Betterment’s retirement planning advice factors in other variables, such as the impact of Social Security, other income streams like rental real estate, as well as future spending, tax rates, and inflation.
 When viewing your PRP goal and our advice on retirement saving and spending, you should note several assumptions and aspects of our visualization.

-- The PRP goal projection graph shows after-tax investment growth, in real dollars (adjusted by the recommended rate of inflation of 2%, or the rate you specify).
+• The PRP goal projection graph shows pre-tax investment growth, in real dollars.

-- PRP goals recommended monthly contributions estimate is based on a 60% likelihood of the portfolio value reaching the goal target at the end of the investment term.
-PRP goal projections are displayed in inflation-adjusted terms; non-retirement graphs are in nominal terms.
+• PRP goals recommended monthly contributions estimate is based on a 60% likelihood of the portfolio value reaching the goal target at the end of the investment term and is shown in nominal (i.e., not inflation-adjusted) terms.

-- Goal projections are assumed to be net of Betterment’s management fee, and if you are a client on Betterment for Advisors, any management fee charged by the third-party Advisor.
-Goal projections are also assumed to be net of fund fees.
+• Goal projections are assumed to be net of Betterment’s management fee, and if you are a client on Betterment for Advisors, any management fee charged by the third-party Advisor.
 For more details about the fee assumptions made for advised clients, please review Betterment’s Goal Projection Disclosure.

-- The contributions line on the graph (shown in black on the Plan tab in your account or in Goal Forecaster), is not inflation-adjusted.
+• The contributions line on the graph (shown in Forecaster), reflects pre-tax dollars and is not inflation-adjusted.